cakephp/docs/en/core-libraries/components/authentication.rst

 defined by the RFC.
 In order to correctly hash a password for use with Digest authentication you should use the special password hashing function on ``DigestAuthenticate``.
-If you are going to be combining digest authentication with any other authentication strategies, its also recommended that you store the digest password in a separate column, from the normal password hash::
+If you are going to be combining digest authentication with any other authentication strategies, it's also recommended that you store the digest password in a separate column, from the normal password hash::